Normify-me/API/README.md

 - `summarize` : If true, the summary dataset is returned.
 - `customer_name` : Send the customer name if you would like to get results catered to this specific customer.
 - `customer_description` : Send the customer description to improve the summary results for the customer.
+- `return_standardtexts` : If true then the full text and the texts of the paragraphs, sections, etc. of the requested law or standard is returned.

 One of version_date and last_change have to be submitted.